earthai-tech/watex/docs/api_references.rst

 	view.pobj
 	view.viewtemplate

-Click :doc:`here <api/modules>` to visit all the modules of the package.
+To browse the available modules of the software, click on :doc:`long description <modules/wx_apidoc/watex>` .